odan/odan.github.io/_posts/2020-06-09-slim4-testing.md

 composer test
 ```

-## Functional Tests
+## HTTP Tests

-Integration tests (aka Functional tests) ensure that an app's components function correctly at a level
+HTTP testing allows you to verify your API endpoints.
+This includes the
-that includes the app's supporting infrastructure, such as the database, file system
+infrastructure supported by the app, such as the database, file system, and network.
-and network.

-Functional tests check the integration of the different layers of an application
-(from the routing to the views).
 They are no different from unit tests as far as PHPUnit is concerned,
 but they have a very specific workflow: